DickyKitchenJr/practice/README.md

-# practice
+# Practice

- a repo for storing small projects meant to review and refresh skills
+- a repo for storing small projects meant to review and refresh skills